saljian/MyProject/README.md

-# core-python-project
+# projects
-This is for core python project
+This is for projects